 It is based on toxicological data and consumption data to set a maximum level of metal contaminants allowable in these food categories in comprehensive regulatory frameworks.
-The Codex Alimentarius Commission, which was established jointly by the FAO and WHO, formulates international food-safety standards, including maximum levels for lead, cadmium, anothylanerous, and inorganican seniorirs foods sity
+The Codex Alimentarius Commission, which was established jointly by the FAO and WHO, formulates international food-safety standards, including maximum levels for lead, cadming coeflexing coeflexing and inormatic acception information.